bhashimoto/nf-automator/README.md

 # nf-automator
 Automation for importing invoice data and integrating with google sheets

+## Scope
+This project is limited to invoices from Rio de Janeiro, with no guarantee that it will work with other types of invoices.
+Feel free to fork it and adapt it to your use case.

 ## Requirements
 To run this application, you will need the following components:
 - [Python](https://www.python.org)